Novell: Origins as a hardware company

 A funding proposal was brought to Pete Musser, chairman of the board of Safeguard Scientifics, Inc., a Pennsylvania-based, technology-focused venture capital firm that was an offshoot of the older Safeguard Business Systems.
-Safeguard Scientifics believed that a new computer systems company could help the Business Systems company automate their accounting systems.
+Safeguard Scientifics believed a new computer systems company could help the Business Systems company automate their accounting systems.
 Accordingly, Safeguard Scientifics provided over $2 million in seed funding, and they became the majority owner of Novell Data Systems.
 Canova also owned a significant portion of the new company.

-Novell Data Systems set up offices in a former carpet warehouse located in an obscure industrial park down the road from the largely vacant Geneva Steel works.
-By November 1980, they were placing display ads in the classifieds pages of Utah Valley newspapers, seeking to hire hardware and software engineers and other staff.
+Novell Data Systems set up offices in a former carpet warehouse located in an industrial park near Geneva Steel.
+By November 1980, they advertising to hire staff.

 At first the company began to grow rapidly.
 By mid-1981 the company was selling two products, the Nexus Series microcomputer and the Image 800 dot matrix printer.
 Orders began shipping during the second half of 1981.
 The computer product was based on the Zilog Z80 microprocessor and the CP/M operating system.

 The company subsequently did not do well.
-The microcomputer produced by the company was late to an increasingly crowded market and was noncompetitive in terms of performance when it did arrive.
+The microcomputer produced by the company was late to an increasingly crowded market, and had limited popularity relative to competitors.
 According to one paraphrase of a Value Line report on Novell Data Systems as a whole during this period, their "revenue was minimal, but expenses were tremendous."
 Davis was fired from Novell Data Systems in November 1981.